Article Read Time

 Popular opinion is that only companies within regulated industries need to worry about cybersecurity, believing that data protection is only a requirement for regulatory compliance.
-But any organization that receives, stores, or handles consumer or sensitive business data needs to protect that information – it’s always at risk.
-Hackers never stop looking for the weakest link into a network, and employees can pose threats through negligence or bad intentions.
+But any organization that receives, stores, or handles consumer or sensitive business data needs to protect that information—it’s always at risk.
+Hackers never stop looking for the weakest link in a network, and employees can pose threats through negligence or bad intentions.

 Identify Which Requirements May Apply